caramel-juni/juni-console-blog/content/posts/14/minecraft-server-itzg.md

   - itzg
 ---

-Just a smol lil guide for myself to set up a minecraft server from scratch, *as I cannot count the number of times I've had to re-learn this when I migrate from server to server*.
+Just a smol lil guide for myself **(that will be periodically updated over time as i return to the self-imposed joys of small-scale mc server admin :3)** to set up a minecraft server from scratch, *as I cannot count the number of times I've had to re-learn this when I migrate from server to server*.

 I've opted for services that *should* (for the most part) be supported long-term and are relatively secure & lightweight.
 However, as any good netizen should do, ***please take my advice with a granule of sugar***...